Hauntingway/QuickLaunch/Readme.txt

 in Russian with English keyboard layout.

-After that create QuickLaunch folder in Program Files and place this file and png icon there.
+After that create QuickLaunch folder in Program Files and place this file (Applist.txt) and png icon with name Launch.png there.

 For quick run of this app you can create shortcut on the taskbar and call it with win + [1] key combination.